 The first meeting of the Student Council was held the 7th period September 25 in room 338.
-Richard Spangler was nominated and unanimously elected temporary chairman.
-A motion was made, seconded, and passed that Robert Balch, as editor of "The Blazer", be admitted to the Council.
-A motion that an election for a Council member, chosen at large be held in assembly on the morning of Sept.
-26, and those practice teachers who were not able to vote then be allowed to vote in the afternoon.
-It was seconded and passed.
-A motion that the chairman be given the power to appoint a member to see Mr. Yangy about the election was made, seconded, and carried.
-A motion was made, seconded and carried that the Council adjourn and meet Friday, Sept.
-27, the 7th period.
-The meeting was adjourned.
+Richard Spangler was unanimously elected temporary chairman.
+A motion nominated and was made, seconded, and passed that Robert Balch, as editor of "The Blazer", be admitted to the Council. motion that an election for a Council member, chosen at morning of Sept. large be held in assembly on are not able to v those practice teachers who Tt was seco vote in the aftern A motion that the chairman be given the power ber to see Mr. Yagry about the election A motion was made, and carried. carried that the Council adjourn and meet Friday, the 7th period.
+The meeting was adjourned